Fyorin > Resources > Blog >

 world currency map

 In today’s globalised world, understanding world currencies is important for businesses, investors and individuals alike.
-From the US Dollar to the Japanese Yen, each currency is measured against a base currency to understand its value and relation in the global economy, playing a role in international trade, economic policies and financial markets.
+From the US Dollar to the Japanese Yen, each country's respective currency is measured against a base currency to understand its value and relation in the global economy, playing a role in international trade, economic policies and financial markets.

 A country with a weaker currency may have an advantage in exporting goods as they become cheaper for other countries to purchase.
 On the other hand, a stronger currency may make importing goods more affordable for the country's citizens.
 This is known as the exchange rate, which is used to determine the value of one currency against another.